ad-freiburg/qlever-ui/docs/extending_suggestions.md

             help_text="My field description",
         )
     ```
 2. Add the new field to function `getWarmupAndAcPlaceholders`.
 This defines the name of the template variable.
-In this case, the template variable would therefore be called `%MY_Field%`
+In this case, the template variable would therefore be called `%MY_FIELD%`
     ```python
     def getWarmupAndAcPlaceholders(self):
         data = {